openshift/enhancements/enhancements/accelerators/out-of-tree-drivers.md

 building block on OpenShift.

-We will run a single copy of the SROv2 as part of OpenShift that is able to andle multiple kernel module drivers using the following proposed CR below.
+We will run a single copy of the SROv2 as part of OpenShift that is able to handle multiple kernel module drivers using the following proposed CR below.

 The following section will cover three kernel module instantiations (1) A single kernel module (2) multiple kernel modules with build artifacts (3) full-stack